-You will be asked to complete a patient-focused questionnaire by phone, email, or in clinic before surgery, as well as 90 days, 1 year, and 2 years after surgery.
-The information you provide both before surgery and after surgery helps us to assess your surgical outcome and post-operative progress; it also helps us to ensure that you have the best outcome possible, and improve patient care in the future.
+You will complete a patient-focused questionnaire by phone, email, or in clinic before surgery, as well as 90 days, 1 year, and 2 years after surgery.
+The information you provide helps us to assess your surgical outcome and post-operative progress.
+It also helps us to ensure that you have the best outcome possible, and improve patient care in the future.
 We appreciate your time and participation in these patient questionnaires.
-To learn more about MSSIC, please visit https://mssic.org.